What is BERT?

 - To ensure a comprehensive and timely response to bias incidents

-Resource Team: The resource team is made up of the Dean of Students and a designee (and process advocates when applicable).
+RESPONSE TEAM: The response team is made up of the Dean of Students and a designee (and process advocates when applicable).
 These members oversee and coordinate the assignment and process of incoming BERT reports.